MINISO

-MINISO Group Holding Limited (名創優品 (名创优品, Míngchuàng Yōupǐn, ming4 cong3 jau1 ban2)), trading as MINISO is a Chinese retailer and variety store chain that specializes in household and consumer goods including cosmetics, stationery, toys, and kitchenware featuring IP design.
+MINISO Group Holding Limited (simplified 名创优品 (Míngchuàng Yōupǐn)), trading as MINISO is a Chinese retailer and variety store chain that specializes in household and consumer goods including cosmetics, stationery, toys, and kitchenware featuring IP design.
 Founded in 2013 by Ye Guofu, its headquarters are in Haizhu District, Guangzhou.
 In 2025, the company's sales revenue reached $2.45 billion.
-In March 2019, MINISO began a collaboration with Marvel Entertainment to sell its branded products.

 MINISO has expanded outside of the Chinese market and operates over 7,000 stores including designer toy brand – TOPTOY stores and 6,868 MINISO stores in Asia, Europe, Oceania, Africa, North America, and South America.
-Sustainalytics and Morningstar ESG risk rating rank MINISO as “Low Risk".
+Sustainalytics and Morningstar ESG risk rating rank MINISO as "Low Risk".

 History

 MINISO opened its first pilot store in Guangzhou, China in 2013, near its factory.
 It then expanded to Hong Kong, Singapore, and Malaysia before opening several stores in Sydney, Australia.
 The company was co-founded by Chinese entrepreneur Ye Guofu in 2013.
 According to Ye, the brand's early product designs were developed in collaboration with a Japanese designer.
 However, some media outlets have questioned the authenticity or existence of this designer, suggesting a lack of verifiable information or public records regarding their identity.

 The company initially employed a Japanese-influenced branding strategy, despite previously operating under Chinese company Aiyaya.
-MINISO’s first overseas store was opened in Singapore in 2015, two years since its debut in Guangzhou.
+MINISO's first overseas store was opened in Singapore in 2015, two years since its debut in Guangzhou.
 MINISO has since expanded outside of the Chinese market and operates 6,868 in Asia, Europe, Oceania, Africa, North America, and South America.

 In January 2017, MINISO announced that they were seeking to enter the North Korean market, opening their first store in Pyongyang four months later.
 According to The Economist, the store was popular among the country's wealthy but only accepted foreign currency, including the US dollar, Chinese yuan, and euro as payment.
 Soon after opening, the company's Japanese branch came under pressure for violating United Nations Security Council Resolution 2321 prohibiting trade with North Korea, distanced themselves from the move, and blamed the Chinese offices for the decision.
 As a result of the controversy, MINISO promised not to ship any more products to North Korea and the Pyongyang store was rebranded as "Evolution".

 In September 2018, MINISO received its first external strategic investment funding of one billion RMB from Tencent and Hillhouse Funding Group.
 On December 18, 2018, MINISO Canada filed for bankruptcy.
 In March 2019, MINISO China took over the operations of MINISO Canada.
 On March 13, 2019, MINISO partnered with Marvel to introduce a range of themed products.
 MINISO went public on the NYSE in October 2020 under the name MNSO.